All posts by Jason Pedreza

 Automate ingestion from a single data source

 In this example, we have multiple files that are being loaded on a daily basis containing the sales transactions across all the stores in the US.
-Each day’s sales transactions are loaded to their own folder in Amazon S3.
+For this we can create a store_sales folder in the bucket.

 The following code creates the store_sales table: